‘Tis the season for receiving and sending out Christmas cards… how did yours turn out this year?

-Tips for women – For a woman I recommend wearing a dress, or if you are planning on wearing jeans then wear a longer shirt that covers your rear.
+Tips for women – For a woman I recommend wearing a dress, (shop my dress here) or if you are planning on wearing jeans then wear a longer shirt that covers your rear.
 Let’s get real here.
 Unfortunately, cameras always add 10 pounds so unless you are super skinny and have no fat on you it will always make your legs look bigger.
 I chose this dress because it had it’s own layers, with the embroidered top and crossed and the bow on the side.

 Textures can also bring out beautiful details in your pictures.
 As an example, for my middle daughter I chose an outfit that has ruffles on the bottom of her dress.
 My oldest’s vest is fluffy with lace layers underneath, and I liked the embroidery details on the top of my dress and the way it is ruffled and flowy.

 The main tip is to wear 25% darker.
 I added more base to make sure my skin was good and smooth.
 I also used a bronzer because the camera can make you look much more pale.
 I then added a little blush and finally a finishing powder… I know that sounds like so much but as you can see from this picture it looks natural and it helps to smooth the blemishes so we didn’t have to go back and edit my face.
 I am wearing dark lipstick too, about 2 shades darker then I wear normally.
 As for my eyes I used a shade darker then I usually do for my lids and then I added black eyeliner, mascara and my magnetic lashes.

 I also put a little bit of make up on my kids… not much.
 But as we are redheads, our skin naturally tends to go red so I added some finishing powder to their faces and a very light neutral looking lipstick.